What is a forestry contractor?

 - other laws and regulations that apply to forestry

-Hirers and freight brokers are required to give an owner driver a copy of the information booklet in certain circumstances.
+Hirers and freight brokers are required to give a forestry contractor a copy of the information booklet prior to hiring them in certain circumstances.

 Download a copy of the information booklet: